fraterrisus/walkthroughs/dragon-wars/maps/magan-underworld.md

 The Underworld serves as a map that joins several places "Topside" (i.e. in Dilmun), as well as the place you'll come to during the endgame to defeat Namtar for the last time.
 You can use it to scoot between the various islands, but beware: the monsters down here are "late game" tough, so early on in the game you'll want to run for almost everything.

 There are no fixed combats down here (at least until the endgame), but plenty of wandering monsters (1 in 50).
+Many of them count as "Undead" for the purposes of using *S:Exorcism*.

 The map is also dark, so you'll need to bring a light source with you.

 ## Exits